vwd-33/VWD/src/pages/distro/index.md

       HAMMERGOAT / SADISTIK GOATHAMMER (bra/chi) - "Ritual of Nekro Penetration" TAPE: $8.00

-      HOLOCAUST (Ger) - "The Call Of Thuringian Woods" TAPE: $8.00

       IRAE (por) - "Lurking in the Depths" TAPE: $9.00